Category Archives: Cyclosporine

 • Minoxidil.
 See my post on how Minoxidil works to treat hair loss.
 As of 2021, Minoxidil is still one of only two drugs ever approved by the US FDA to treat male and female pattern hair loss.
 With the other being Finasteride.

-Interestingly, Aneira’s product will also make hair darker.
+Interestingly, Aneira’s product will also increase the hair’s melanin content.

 The word “Finasteride” also makes a number of appearances in the earlier mentioned patent.
 I hope they add topical finasteride into the mix too.